netbox-community/netbox-zero-to-hero/modules/5-making-the-connections/5-making-the-connections.md

 >
 >Either end of a cable may terminate to multiple objects of the same type.
 For example, a network interface can be connected via a fiber optic cable to two discrete ports on a patch panel (each port attaching to an individual fiber strand in the patch cable).

-## The Project - New Brisbane site Cables, Interface and Console Connections
+## The Project - New Brisbane Site Cables, Interface and Console Connections
 Eric has planned the following cabling schedule for the new Brisbane site, and this needs to be added to NetBox.
-The ISP connection cables will be added in a later module, and the Wireless Access Points will be connected to data outlets in the office space.
+The ISP connection cables will be added in a later module.

 ### Device to Device Interface connections
 These cables will interconnect network devices over Ethernet interfaces.
 For example a direct connection from the WAN Router to the Access Switch.